It took a while, but, as predicted ...

 Shame Hague made such a total tit of himself to start with.
 He only had to wait.

 Blighty's Foreign Secretary William Hague is considering an invitation to sit down with his Ecuadorian counterpart - and discuss what to do about their little Julian Assange problem.
-The Ecuadorian foreign minister Ricardo Patino - due to arrive in London this month - has asked the UK Foreign Office for a chat about Assange, who …
+The Ecuadorian foreign minister Ricardo Patino - due to arrive in London this month - has asked the UK Foreign Office for a chat about Assange, …

 it's the Ecuadorans that are keen to get rid of Assange.